revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 ## What counts as a React data grid library?

-For this comparison, a “React data grid library” means a component that can present, edit, validate, and navigate structured data inside a React application:
+For this comparison, a [React data grid](/react-data-grid) library means a component that can present, edit, validate, and navigate structured data inside a React application:

 - Editable cells
 - Keyboard navigation